Keltings/Identity_Access_Management/coffee_shop_full_stack/starter_code/backend/README.md

 The `--reload` flag will detect file changes and restart the server automatically.

-## Tasks

-### Setup Auth0

-1. Create a new Auth0 Account
-2. Select a unique tenant domain
-3. Create a new, single page web application
-4. Create a new API
-   - in API Settings:
-     - Enable RBAC
-     - Enable Add Permissions in the Access Token
-5. Create new API permissions:
-   - `get:drinks`
-   - `get:drinks-detail`
-   - `post:drinks`
-   - `patch:drinks`
-   - `delete:drinks`
-6. Create new roles for:
-   - Barista
-     - can `get:drinks-detail`
-     - can `get:drinks`
-   - Manager
-     - can perform all actions
 7. Test your endpoints with [Postman](https://getpostman.com).
    - Register 2 users - assign the Barista role to one and Manager role to the other.
    - Sign into each account and make note of the JWT.